COP3530/edugator-content/cpp-review/extras/lesson.md

 - Function pointers, functors, and lambdas
 - File I/O

+You can read these sections in order, or you can skip to the sections that interest you.

 # Strings

 C++ has two main types of strings: C-style strings and `std::string` (part of the C++ standard library).
 We will first discuss C-style strings.